 Want to join us or have more questions?

-FindaThesis - a searchable database where you can find masters and doctoral supervisors and research projects that you can join.
+A searchable database where you can find supervisors who have masters and doctoral research projects available for you to join.

 Register your interest to study at Auckland Bioengineering Institute.